View Dorothy Bedow's Obituary on oleantimesherald.com and share memories

 She was a former member of the Nile Community Church and a past member of the Friendship Ambulance Squad.

-She was predeceased by her parents; a brother, Donald Leonard; a sister, Marilyn Lockwood; and a grandson, Timothy Greene.
+She was predeceased by her parents; a brother, Donald Leonard; two sisters, Marilyn Lockwood and Betty Prentice; a grandson, Timothy Greene.

 Friends may call from 2 to 4 and 7 to 9 p.m.
 Wednesday (June 5, 2019) at the Treusdell Funeral Home, Friendship.
 Funeral services will be held at 11 a.m.
 Thursday (June 6, 2019) in the funeral home.
-The Rev. Marc Chamberlain, pastor of the Genesis Bible Church, in Scio, will officiate.
-Burial will be in Maple Grove Cemetery, Friendship.
+The Rev. Marc Chamberlain, pastor of the Genesis Bible Church, in Scio, will officiate and burial will be in Maple Grove Cemetery, Friendship.

 Online condolences may be expressed by visiting treusdellfuneralhome.com.